neoncortex/bashed/README.md

 PROMPT_COMMAND=prompt
 ````

-## Optional, tmux:
+### tmux pane name:
-You can customize tmux to show the file path in it's pane name.
+The tmux options below will make tmux show the pane name, and the opened file path and name in it's pane name, in case there is a opened file.
 In ~/.tmux.conf:

 ````
 set -g pane-border-status top